Forced air wood furnaces and the Emissions Rule

 Q: Will Alpha American Company continue to offer the YUKON furnace products after the emissions rule comes into effect?

 A: Yes, we have every intention of continuing to offer quality products that are safe, efficient, and have low emissions.
 All YUKON furnace products are currently either UL or c-UL Listed and have been rigorously tested by Underwriter’s Laboratories to meet the stringent consumer safety standards that both the U.S. and Canada have in place for safe operation of household appliances.
-Our staff has worked diligently through the fall and winter to modify off our original design in order to keep the furnaces safe and easy for you to operate.
+Our staff is working diligently to modify off our original design in order to keep the furnaces safe and easy for you to operate.
 The furnaces, once the designs/modifications are final, will go for review by UL to ensure the changes are acceptable to the stringent safety standards and then will be submitted to another test lab for emissions testing using the CSA B415.1-10 method as outlined in the Final Rule.

 There are well over 50,000 YUKON multi-fuel furnaces installed and in use by homeowner’s in the U.S. and Canada and we are taking considerable measures in R&D to account for replacement of the YUKON Husky and Polar furnaces to retrofit seamlessly now and in the future.
 We are also adamant about the ease of operation by homeowner’s that own and operate a YUKON.
 It is important to us that your furnace does not become a burden or cumbersome to run.